 the first 5-star airline in Vietnam with affordable deals or Vietjet Airs

 the low cost airline with the best deals.
 Aside from the aforementioned airlines Pacific Airlines

-is also a highly
+is also a highly recommended option.

 Travelling by train is without doubt a fascinating option for adventure seekers, backpackers and travelers who want to enjoy the beauty of Vietnam at a slow pace.
 Vietnam railway network is now managed by Vietnam Railways

 .
 The track expands from the North to the South connecting 35 provinces in total and passing through the most attracting destinations of the country.
 You can either choose to travel on soft seat or four-berth cabins with air conditioner.